 Therefore, the most common feature of muscular tissue is their ability to contractile through the actin and myosin proteins.
 Myogenesis is a process that occurs at the time of embryonic development which forms the muscle tissue.
 In this context, we will discuss the definition and different classes of muscular tissue along with the comparison chart of striated, unstriated and cardiac muscle tissue.

 - Comparison Chart

 Definition of Muscular Tissue

 The muscular tissue can define as the special types of white and red muscle tissues.
-The cells of the muscle tissue refer to as Muscle cell.
+The cells of the muscle tissue are called muscle cells.
 Muscular tissue originates from the embryonic mesoderm.
 It contributes almost half of the body weight.
-The cells of muscular tissue are long and narrow refers to “Muscle fibres”.
+The cells of muscular tissue are long and narrow, due to which it is also termed as “Muscle fibres”.
 Its main function is to provide contractility or mobility.

 Types of Muscular Tissue

 Muscular tissues are of three types: